FRRouting/frr/doc/developer/lists.rst

    This function can be used to build queues (with unsorted structures) or priority queues (with sorted structures.)

-   Another common pattern is deleting all list items:
+   Another common pattern is deleting all container items:

    .. code-block:: c